yourjumbly/1st-arborfield-alexa/README.md

 To use the code in this skill you will need:-

 <ol><li>An AWS account with an IAM role set up to allow your Lambda to execute.
 As a minimum your IAM role will need access to write to Cloudwatch Logs.</li>
-  <li>You will need an amazon developer account from (https://developer.amazon.com/) to create your custom skill.</li>
+  <li>An amazon developer account from (https://developer.amazon.com/) to create your custom skill.</li>
   <li>An OSM account with leader access which has been API enabled (request this from OSM support who wil provide you with an API id and token).</li>
-<li>Install npm and have used it to fetch and install amazon-date-parser and request-promise.
+<li>Tp have installed npm and have used it to fetch and install amazon-date-parser and request-promise.
+If you've done this then you should have a node_modules folder at the root of your development folder.

 <pre><code>npm install amazon-date-parser</code></pre>
 <pre><code>npm install request-promise</code></pre